Skip to main content Skip to footer

 What is a Learning disability nurse?

-They support people with learning disabilities to lead meaningful lives and promote knowledge and awareness in the wider healthcare community.
+Learning disability nurses also promote knowledge and awareness in the wider healthcare community.

 Starting your career as Learning disability nurse